psf/black/README.md

     a Python version or a set of comma-separated Python versions, optionally prefixed with `py`.
 For example, to request code that is compatible with Python 3.5 and 3.6, set the header to `py3.5,py3.6`.
+-   `X-Diff`: corresponds to the `--diff` command line flag.
+If present, a diff of the formats will be output.

 If any of these headers are set to invalid values, `blackd` returns a `HTTP 400` error response, mentioning the name of the problematic header in the message body.